pkdone/practical-mongodb-aggregations-book/src/examples/full-text-search/compound-text-search.md

 ]
 ```

-Note, if you don't see any results, double-check that the name of the _Search Index_ you defined is _prod-text-index_.
+If you don't see any results, double-check that the system has finished generating your new index.

 ## Observations